austinfile510/notetracker-client/README.md

 ## Documentation

-TBA
+Please take a look [here] for how to use the API associated with this app.

+You can get started by creating a user account at the site's Registration page.
+After logging in, you can create to-do lists to group tasks together.
+You can then search by individual tasks on the MyTasks page.

+If you'd like to test the app out before making an account, use the following credentials:

+Username: Thanks4AllTheFish
+Password: DouglasAdams42!

 ### Technology Used
 ### Technology Used
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was is a React application that uses [Create React App](https://github.com/facebook/create-react-app) and was built using Node.JS and NPM.
 [JWT](https://jwt.io/) is used for user authentication.

 Additional Packages used: Moment, Enzyme, Classnames, dotenv